mbierlee/poodinis/TUTORIAL.md

 Circular dependencies
 ---------------------
 Poodinis can autowire circular dependencies when they are registered with `singleInstance` or `existingInstance` registration scopes.
 Circular dependencies in registrations with `newInstance` scopes will not be autowired, as this would cause an endless loop.
+Circular dependencies are only supported when autowiring members through the `@Autowire` UDA; circular dependencies in constructors are not supported and will result in an `InstanceCreationException`.

 Registering and resolving using qualifiers
 ------------------------------------------